 In addition to repurchase agreements and securities loaned transactions, the firm funds certain assets through the use of other secured financings and pledges financial instruments as collateral in these transactions.
 These other secured financings include:

-- Secured financings from Goldman Sachs Funding LLC (Funding IHC), a wholly owned subsidiary of Group Inc.; - Transfers of assets accounted for as financings rather than sales; and - Other structured financing arrangements.
+- Secured financings from Goldman Sachs Funding LLC (Funding IHC), a wholly owned subsidiary of Group Inc.; and - Other structured financing arrangements.